opensource-observer/oss-funding/README.md

 ## DAOIP-5

-Funding data is intended to conform to the DAOIP-5 metadata standard developed by The Metagovernance Project.
+Funding data is intended to conform to the DAOIP-5 metadata standard developed by [DAOstar](https://daostar.org), a project of [Metagov](https://metagov.org).
 For more information on DAOIP-5, see [here](https://github.com/metagov/daostar).
 We have included a conversion utility in [`./daoip-5`](./daoip-5).

 ## How to Contribute